-The Draken RC Rocket glider kit calls back to early sci-fi and even steampunk themes.
+The Dragonship Six RC Rocket glider kit calls back to early sci-fi and even steampunk themes.
 It comes with a plastic nose cone, 2.6″ white tubing for the body, 6mm depron wing and tail surface.
-Spars are pre-installed as are the rail buttons.
+Spars are pre-installed and rail button holes are pre-punched.
 Construction is very simple and takes about an hour and a half.
 Please refer to the General information for all kits tab above, then read these instructions completely before starting assembly.
-High quality cut vinyl decals available.
-Length 32″, wingspan 23″, weight 10.5 oz rtf.
+Length 32″, wingspan 23″, weight 10.35 oz rtf.
 High quality cut vinyl decals available from stickershock23 HERE

 Unpacking your kit: